heshamMassoud/RouteMe-API/README.md

 - Run `pio train` to train a predictive model with training data of an engine in the current directory.
 - Run `pio deploy` to deploy the engine in the current directory as a service. (https://docs.prediction.io/deploy/)
 - Run `mongod` to start mongodb server

-## Run and debug the RoutMe-API
-* Run `mvnDebug spring-boot:run` to run the application in debug mode
+- Run `mvnDebug spring-boot:run` to run the RouteMe-API in debug mode
-* Attach the eclipse debugger on the requested debug port
+- Attach the eclipse debugger on the requested debug port

 ## Packaging the API and running the jar
 Start the MongoDB instance first and then you're good to start the API server and start using it.